-- 12.1 Comply with any directions given by the EPA from time-to-time in furtherance of the implementation of any international or other obligations for the environmental protection of Guyana. - 12.2 Monitor the implementation of the Conditions of this Environmental Permit (Transferred), insofar as they involve adherence by your employees and all third parties under your direction. - 12.3 Submit to the EPA, the Environmental Annual Reports on the status of the project, progress of the implementation of the monitoring activities and compliance with the conditions contained herein by March 31 each year (Please see attached, the Guidelines for the preparation of Environmental Annual Reports). - 12.4 Conform to all terms and conditions under which this Environmental Permit (Transferred) is granted and the Permit Holder shall be liable for any loss or damage which arises from the project as a result of the Permit Holder's activities or breach of any term or condition of this Permit. - 12.5 Inform the Agency prior to or within thirty (30) days of any change of name or ownership of the operation.
+- 12.1 Comply with any directions given by the EPA from time-to-time in furtherance of the implementation of any international or other obligations for the environmental protection of Guyana. - 12.2 Monitor the implementation of the Conditions of this Environmental Permit (Transferred), insofar as they involve adherence by your employees and all third parties under your direction. - 12.3 Submit to the EPA, the Environmental Annual Reports on the status of the project, progress of the implementation of the monitoring activities and compliance with the conditions contained herein by May 31 each year (Please see attached, the Guidelines for the preparation of Environmental Annual Reports). - 12.4 Inform the Agency prior to or within thirty (30) days of any change of name or ownership of the operation. - 12.5 Notify the Agency within twenty-one (21) days in event of death, bankruptcy, liquidation or receivership of the Permit Holder or if the Company becomes a party to an amalgamation. - 12.6 Conform to all terms and conditions under which this Environmental Permit (Transferred) is granted and the Permit Holder shall be liable for any loss or damage which arises from the project as a result of the Permit Holder's activities or breach of any term or condition of this Permit.

-Issued under the Environmental Protection Act, Cap.20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, and the Environmental Protection (Authorisations) Regulations, 2000.
+(Issued under the Environmental Protection Act, Cap.
+20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, and the Environmental Protection (Authorisations) Regulations, 2000)

-- 12.6 Notify the Agency within twenty-one (21) days in event of death, bankruptcy, liquidation or receivership of the Permit Holder or if the Company becomes a party to an amalgamation. - 12.7 Notify the EPA within one (1) hour of the occurrence of any environmental emergencies such as a sudden onset disaster, accident, natural, technological or human induced factors that cause or threaten to cause severe environmental damage as well as harm to human health or livelihood. - 12.8 Report to the Agency any non-compliances with the Environmental Permit (Transferred): - 12.8.1 Within twenty-four (24) hours of the time the Holder of the Environmental Permit becomes aware of the non-compliance, the anticipated manner in which it may endanger human health or the environment. - 12.8.2 Within seventy-two (72) hours, submit to the Agency a written report containing a description of the non-compliance, its cause and the period of non-compliance including exact dates and time. - 12.8.3 Submit a report to the Agency indicating the reasons and the anticipated time it is expected to continue if the non-compliance has not been corrected. - 12.9 Prepare and submit a detailed Reclamation Plan for approval six (6) months before the actual reclamation process commences. - 12.10 Submit to the Agency a detailed Project Closure Plan for review and approval two (2) years prior to closure.
+- 12.7 Notify the EPA within one (1) hour of the occurrence of any environmental emergencies such as a sudden onset disaster, accident, natural, technological or human induced factors that cause or threaten to cause severe environmental damage as well as harm to human health or livelihood. - 12.8 Report to the Agency any non-compliances with the Environmental Permit (Transferred): - 12.8.1 Within twenty-four (24) hours of the time the Holder of the Environmental Permit becomes aware of the non-compliance, the anticipated manner in which it may endanger human health or the environment. - 12.8.2 Within seventy-two (72) hours, submit to the Agency a written report containing a description of the non-compliance, its cause and the period of non-compliance including exact dates and time. - 12.8.3 Submit a report to the Agency indicating the reasons and the anticipated time it is expected to continue if the non-compliance has not been corrected. - 12.9 Prepare and submit a detailed Reclamation Plan for approval six (6) months before the actual reclamation process commences. - 12.10 Submit to the Agency a detailed Project Closure Plan for review and approval two (2) years prior to closure.
 Thereafter, the closure plan will be updated and reviewed at a frequency agreed to with the Agency. - 12.11 Submit to the EPA, the Renewed Mining License from the Guyana Geology and Mines Commission (GGMC) within one (1) week of its issuance by the GGMC. - 12.12 Notify the EPA once the roads are constructed in order for an assessment to be conducted before the expiration of the Permit.